-This blog is provided by Texas OnCourse Leader Fellow Calvin Jordan, pictured at our most recent TXOC Leader Fellows summit.
+This blog is provided by Texas OnCourse Leader Fellow Calvin Jordan, pictured at our most recent Texas OnCourse Leader Fellows summit.

-#3 Texas OnCourse Academy: Personal Graduation Plans (PGPs)
+#3 Texas OnCourse Academy: High School Personal Graduation Plans

 The Texas OnCourse Academy provides free, comprehensive online trainings for counselors and advisers.
 (Log in or register in the upper right hand of this page!)
-The PGP training can help you better understand the courses offered in high school and what certificates and licenses high school students could potentially obtain.
+The high school personal graduation plan training can help you better understand the courses offered in high school and what certificates and licenses high school students could potentially obtain.

 Interested in bringing the knowledge gained to students and families?
 Downloads like this succinct breakdown of endorsements or this handout on how to create a PGP are great to print off for parents and guardians or to hang in a classroom.
 Most importantly, this module helps students, families, and educators pick endorsements that are right for each student.